PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

             max = i # Make the current value the max value return max

-It is also highly advised that edge cases are clearly indicated, described, and justified within a nearby comment.
-For similar reasons as before, this will help someone understand the rationale behind the sudden break in logic due to some condition.
+It is also highly advised to clearly indicate, describe, and justify edge cases within a nearby comment.
+For similar reasons as before, this will help someone understand the rationale behind the sudden break in logic due to some condition handling the edge case.
 Take the following example for instance.

 .. code:: python